Final Paper (Spring 2020)

 The primary goal of this assignment is to set you up to take the next step with your project, whether that be submitting it for publication, seeking research funding to continue work, or soliciting investors to turn it into a start-up business.
 A secondary goal is to give you a more thorough medium to share your work; as with the project presentations, with your permission, we’ll add your paper to the course library for future students to view.
 We also encourage you to submit your work to SMARTech.

+Complete your assignment using JDF, then save your submission as a PDF.
 Assignments should be submitted to the corresponding assignment submission page in Canvas.
 You should submit a single PDF for this assignment.
 This PDF will not be ported to Peer Feedback, but will be shared to the course assignment library and optionally (with your consent) with future semesters of the class.

 If you are working on your project on a team, only one person needs to submit each assignment.
 Make sure to coordinate who is submitting each, however.